China downgrades diplomatic ties with Lithuania over Taiwan | Law-Order

 WASHINGTON VISIT Lithuania's Prime Minister Ingrida Simonyte said on Sunday that the opening of the representative office, which does not have a formal diplomatic status, should not have come as a surprise to anyone.

-"Our government's program says Lithuania wants a more intense economic, cultural, and scientific relationship with Taiwan," she said.
-"I want to emphasize that this step does not mean any conflict or disagreement with the 'One China policy."
-The prime minister of Lithuania's larger EU neighbor Poland said on Sunday that it supported the stance taken by Vilnius.
+"Our government's programme says Lithuania wants a more intense economic, cultural and scientific relationship with Taiwan," she said.
+"I want to emphasise that this step does not mean any conflict or disagreement with the 'One China' policy."
+The prime minister of Lithuania's larger EU neighbour Poland said on Sunday that it supported the stance taken by Vilnius.

+The European Commission spokesperson said the EU executive "has stood by Lithuania in the face of sustained coercive measures from China" since the summer.
 Taiwan says it is an independent country called the Republic of China, its official name, and that the People's Republic of China has never ruled it and has no right to speak for it.
-Taiwan's Mainland Affairs Council denounced China's "rudeness and arrogance", saying Beijing had no right to comment on something that was not an internal Chinese affair and purely a matter between Taiwan and Lithuania.

-Taiwan has been heartened by growing international support in the face of China's military and diplomatic pressure, especially from the United States and some of its allies.
-Washington rejects attempts by other countries to interfere in Lithuania's relationship with Taiwan, U.S. Under Secretary of State, Uzra Zeya told a news conference in Vilnius on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)